Abu al-Hasan Ali ibn Uthman

-Abu Al-Hasan 'Ali ibn 'Othman (c.
-1297 – 24 May 1351), (أبو الحسن علي بن عثمان) was a sultan of the Marinid dynasty who reigned in Morocco between 1331 and 1348.
+Abu al-Hasan Ali ibn Uthman (c.
+1297 – 24 May 1351), (أبو الحسن علي بن عثمان) was a sultan of the Marinid dynasty who reigned in parts of what is now Morocco between 1331 and 1348.
 In 1333 he captured Gibraltar from the Castilians, although a later attempt to take Tarifa in 1339 ended in fiasco.
 In North Africa he extended his rule over Tlemcen and Hafsid Ifriqiya, which together covered the north of what is now Algeria and Tunisia.
 Under him the Marinid realms in the Maghreb briefly covered an area that rivalled that of the preceding Almohad Caliphate.
 However, he was forced to retreat due to a revolt of the Arab tribes, was shipwrecked, and lost many of his supporters.
-His son Abu Inan Faris seized power in Fez.
+His son Abu Inan Faris seized power in Fes.
 Abu Al-Hasan died in exile in the High Atlas mountains.

 Early years

 Abu al-Hasan was the son of Marinid ruler Abu Sa'id Uthman II.
-Al-Baydhaq says that his mother was a woman from Fez called Fatima.
+Al-Baydhaq says that his mother was a woman from Fes called Fatima.
 It is unknown whether she was a wife or a concubine.
-He had a dark complexion inherited from his Abyssinian mother, and was known as the 'Black Sultan'.
+He had a dark complexion inherited from his sub Saharan mother, and was known as the 'Black Sultan'.
 He succeeded his father Abu Sa'id Uthman II in 1331.
 Abu al-Hasan married Fatima, daughter of the Hafsid ruler Abu Yahya Abu Bakr II of Ifriqiya, sealing an alliance between the Marinids and Hafsids against the Zayyanid dynasty of Tlemcen.